adulbrich/fsf/README.md

 # Faculty Staff Fitness

 ## Description
 FSF (Faculty Staff Fitness) is an app where users join teams and compete against other teams based on the number of steps they take.
 It is event-based with one event held each month.
 The project consists of two parts: a web application for event organizers and a mobile application for users.
+We are also using Starlight for the documentation of the project.

 ## Table of Contents
 - [Installation](#installation)